teamlumos/terraform-provider-lumos/docs/resources/app_store_app.md

 - `approvers` (Attributes) AppStore App approvers assigned.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--request_flow--approvers))
 - `approvers_stage_2` (Attributes) AppStore App stage 2 approvers assigned.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--request_flow--approvers_stage_2))
 - `custom_approval_message` (String) After the approval step, send a custom message to requesters.
 Markdown for links and text formatting is supported.
 Requires replacement if changed.
-- `discoverability` (String) An enumeration.
-Requires replacement if changed. ; must be one of ["FULL", "LIMITED", "NONE"]
+- `discoverability` (String) AppStore App visibility. must be one of ["FULL", "LIMITED", "NONE"]; Requires replacement if changed.
 - `request_validation_inline_webhook` (Attributes) A request validation webhook can be optionally associated with this app.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--request_flow--request_validation_inline_webhook))
 - `require_additional_approval` (Boolean) Only turn on when working with sensitive permissions to ensure a smooth employee experience.
 Requires replacement if changed.
 - `require_manager_approval` (Boolean) When a user makes an access request, require that their manager approves the request before moving on to additional approvals.
 Requires replacement if changed.